 Tyesa Harvey is a passionate advocate and educator on the issues of sex trafficking and sexual exploitation.
 Tyesa, herself a survivor of domestic sex trafficking, knows the depths of trauma inflicted by these heinous acts.
 Beginning at age 14, she was trafficked for 16 years.
 During this time, she gave birth to twins with whom she credits for saving her life.
 She utilizes her testimony to educate and raise public awareness of the challenges survivors face after breaking free of the chains of trafficking.
 She has testified before California’s state senate, been interviewed on television, and her story was featured in “Shattered Dreams,” an award-winning documentary on sex trafficking.
 Ms. Harvey is currently a student at Santa Monica College, studying communications and public relations.

-Megan Lundstrom is the founder and Executive Director of the Colorado-based, nationally serving non-profit, Free Our Girls.
+Megan Lundstrom is the founder and Executive Director of the Colorado-based, nationally serving non-profit, The Avery Center for Research & Services.
 The organization is dedicated to economic empowerment of survivors of domestic sex trafficking and specializes in programming and advocacy in rural areas.
-Ms. Lundstrom is also the Co-Director of Avery Research & Consulting, an agency dedicated to survivor-centered academic applied research on the commercial sex trade.
+The Avery Center also provides survivor-centered academic applied research on the commercial sex trade.
 Ms. Lundstrom began consulting with Larimer County’s Commercial Sexual Exploitation of Children’s Multi-Disciplinary Response Team in 2017 and has remained a steering committee member through the present.
 Ms. Lundstrom has been a consultant for the Polaris Project and the Department of Homeland Security’s Blue Campaign.
 She has created and delivered numerous training and educational presentations both in the academic community as well as for agencies.
 Ms. Lundstrom is currently a fellow for the Office for Trafficking in Persons’ Human Trafficking Leadership Academy.
 Ms. Lundstrom’s research on cultic theory was internationally published through the United Nations University’s Delta 8.7 and presented at the International Cultic Studies Association annual conference, both in 2018.
 Ms. Lundstrom holds a Bachelor of Science degree in finance and is currently pursuing her master’s degree in sociology, both from the University of Northern Colorado.

 Evelyn F. McCoy, Research Associate, Urban Institute